 StudyMate allows you to create Flash-based learning activities and games that may be published to a web page or directly in Desire2Learn.
 You may create the activities directly in StudyMate, from a document created in a standard word processing program, or from a pre-existing Respondus file.

-The Office of eLearning ETSU faculty to download and use the StudyMate software for free.
+ETSU faculty may download and use the StudyMate software for free.
 You may install the software on any computer you are using but may not share the software outside the university.
-StudyMate is a product of the Respondus company so you will see StudyMate installed with Respondus on your computer.

-The software and instructions for downloading are available at: http://www.etsu.edu/oit/ats/respondus.
+The software and instructions for downloading are available from Academic Technology Support.
+Download StudyMate.
 You will be required to provide your ETSU username and password to access the information.
-Your username should be preceded by: etsu\.
-You will find links to both StudyMate and Academic Technology user guides on the installation page.
+You can contact Myra Jones (firstname.lastname@example.org, 9-8614) with specific questions.

 Since January 2006, Academic Technology has operated a streaming media server for the ETSU community.
 It currently serves over 64 different campus units.